 Bugs/glitches

 Sometimes the GUI value is different from the value shown in the controller.
 As an example, PT102 in the GUI shows 20.08 mbar but in the controller it shows 25 mbar.
 Looks like when the trend line of PT102 is constant the reading might not be correct.
-Adrien will show me what to look at to localize the problem
+Adrien will show me what to look at to localize the problem.

 CV551

 This valve did not closed when the pressure was changed in sequence 9 (valve should have closed), and after a short time it did close but it was not shown on the GUI after a short while later (knew it was closed because the flow was much smaller).

+Change the way it regulates – we want to use the table when we decrease the pressure and use the pid when we increase the pressure.

+The change to PID in the PLC will wait until the vertical cryostat’s operation will show that it works ok.

+We will try to connect 6 analog inputs to read out the pressure gauges parallel with the MKS and use these in the sequences.
+The PID loop will still run on the MKS.

+Analog inpud module to order: 6ES7 331-7NF00-A0B0

+There are 2 spare ADC channels to test one MKS

 CV552: During the last run this valve is commanded close or opened in manual mode but the command is not followed.

+Adrien will give instruction on how to test it.

 When directing 4K gas to Kaeser

 Sometimes the valves do not follow the commands given by the switching and stay in the same position.
 Takes several tries before it finally works.
+(The valve CV550.
+It might be a MKS problem or the flow meter condition)

 General Controller problems